SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Masking_and_unmasking_alarms.md

 # Masking and unmasking alarms

-Active alarms can be masked to prevent unnecessary follow-up.
+In DataMiner Cube, active alarms can be masked to prevent unnecessary follow-up.

 If a device is shut down for maintenance purposes, or if its settings are intentionally being changed for testing purposes, alarms raised as a result of such an action can be masked.
 This way, operators monitoring the DataMiner System know that these alarms do not require any intervention.